open-telemetry/opentelemetry-java-instrumentation/dd-trace/README.md

 ## Motivations

-The Datadog Tracer is an Opentracing compatible tracer.
-It provides all resources needed to instrument your code and report each operations, each traces directly to a Datadog APM platform.
+The Datadog Tracer is an [Opentracing](http://opentracing.io/) compatible tracer.
+It provides all resources needed to instrument your code and report each operation and each trace directly to a Datadog APM platform.

 Opentracing uses the concept of the **span**.
 A span is **timed operation** representing a bunch of work executed.